Hyperbolic contact symplectic lifts: Automorphisms of contact manifolds

 every Reeb vector field is a symmetry of its contact form.
-Conversely, it is the unique symmetry of its contact form with $\ip_v{\xi}=1$. \begin{remark} Suppose that $M$ is a contact manifold with $\C$-complete Reeb vector field $v$.
-Let $V$ be the contact structure on $M$.
-Note that $v(p)\neq 0$ for all $p\in M$.
-Hence the flow of $v$ acts locally freely, but perhaps not freely.
-Since $v(p)\not\in V_p$ for all $p\in M$, in particular $v(p)\ne 0$ for all $p\in M$.
-So there is no point of $M$ which is fixed under the flow of $v$ for times $t\ne 0$ approaching $t=0$.
-Therefore, for any point $p\in M$, the times $t\in\C$ in which the flow of $v$ takes $p$ to itself form a discrete subgroup $\chi_p(v)$ of $\C$. \end{remark}
+Conversely, it is the unique symmetry of its contact form with $\ip_v{\xi}=1$. \begin{remark} Suppose that $V$ is a holomorphic contact structure on a complex manifold $M$ and that $v$ is a $\C$-complete Reeb vector field for $V$.
+So $v(p)\neq 0$ for all $p\in M$.
+Therefore the flow of $v$ acts locally freely, but perhaps not freely.
+At each point $p\in M$, the set of times $t\in\C$ at which the flow of $v$ takes $p$ to itself form a discrete subgroup of $\C$.
+Every vector field is invariant under its own flow, so that subgroup is the same for all $p$ in any flow line of $v$.
+So $(M,V,v)$ is a Reeb manifold just when that subgroup is $\set{0}$ for all $p\in M$, that is, when no point returns to itself after flowing for a nonzero complex time.
+The methods of this paper extend readily to allow for a nontrivial subgroup, as long as it is the same at every point $p\in M$. \end{remark} In a contact-hyperbolic contact structure, Reeb vector fields are proper: \begin{proposition} Let $(M,V,v)$ be a contact-hyperbolic Reeb manifold of complex dimension $2N+1$.
+Then it is proper and